-Event Declared Disaster Year Date FEMA Public Area Effects Surrounding Local Effects Occurring in Hazard Category Source DR- Assistance Hillsborough leaving a similar length of dry riverbed.
-The water carved through Hillsborough peat bogs and tore away a corner of a sand excavation pit.
-Local communities of Epsom, Allenstown, and Hillsborough later dealt with siltation and erosion issues from the new river course Regional Severe Storms and Flooding - Mothers Day Flood May 2006 1643 12-23 Extensive flooding caused by severe storms impacted seven counties including Merrimack and Hillsborough.
-The USGS recorded the highest flows on record for several rivers including the Contoocook River in Davisville village, Soucook in Concord, and Piscataquog in Goffstown.
-FEMA Public Assistance funding roads and bridges and protective measures.
-Projects included repairing gravel road washouts and culvert upgrades.
-FEMA Regional Train Wildfire Apr 2006 Apr 29 A freight train sparked brush fires along tracks in Bow, Hooksett, and Manchester.
-In Bow, a 50' by 350' fire was spreading toward the woods when officials arrived on the scene.
-Concord Fire Chief said that fires sparked by trains are not unusual and they are typically caused by exhaust coming out of the stack.
-N/A, although Bow is 3 communities to the southeast of Hillsborough Technologi cal WMUR News Concord Statehouse Iraq Public Unrest Mar 2006 No 2006 Mar 18 A reported 400 citizens marched in Concord to recognize the 3-year anniversary of the beginning of the war in Iraq.
-The protestors marched around downtown Concord and finished in front of the statehouse.
-N/A, although Concord is 3 communities to the east of Hillsborough Human, Public Unrest, Civil Disturbanc e NH Independent Media Center
+Event Declared Year Date FEMA Area Effects Local Effects Hazard Source

+Disaster Public Surrounding Occurring in Category

+DR- Assistance Hillsborough Hillsborough

+leaving a similar length of dry riverbed.
+The

+water carved through

+peat bogs and tore away

+a corner of a sand

+excavation pit.
+Local

+communities of Epsom,

+Allenstown, and

+Hillsborough later dealt

+with siltation and

+erosion issues from the

+new river course

+Regional 1643 2006 \$26,600 Extensive flooding Hillsborough Flood, FEMA

+Severe Storms 12-23 caused by severe storms Wind

+and Flooding - impacted seven FEMA Public

+Mothers Day Flood counties including Merrimack and Assistance funding roads and bridges

+May 2006 Hillsborough.
+The USGS and protective

+Way 2000 recorded the highest measures.
+Projects

+flows on record for included repairing

+several rivers including gravel road washouts

+the Contoocook River in and culvert

+Davisville village, upgrades.

+Soucook in Concord,

+and Piscataquog in

+Goffstown.

+Regional Train No 2006 Apr 29 N/A A freight train sparked N/A, although Bow is WMUR News

+Wildfire brush fires along tracks 3 communities to the

+Apr 2006 in Bow, Hooksett, and Manchester.
+In Bow, a southeast of Hillsborough cal

+50' by 350' fire was Hillsborough

+spreading toward the

+woods when officials

+arrived on the scene.

+Concord Fire Chief said

+that fires sparked by

+trains are not unusual

+and they are typically

+caused by exhaust

+coming out of the stack.

+Concord No 2006 A reported 400 citizens N/A, although Human, NH

+Statehouse 18 marched in Concord to Concord is 3 Public Independent

+Iraq Public Unrest recognize the 3-year anniversary of the communities to the east of Hillsborough Unrest, Civil Media Center

+Mar 2006 beginning of the war in cast of milispolough Disturbanc

+111ai 2000 Iraq.
+The protestors e

+marched around

+downtown Concord and

+finished in front of the

+statehouse.

+1 t t

-Event Declared Year Date FEMA Area Effects Local Effects Hazard Source Disaster Surrounding Occurring in Category Regional Severe Storms and Flooding - Columbus Day Flood Oct 2005 DR- 1610 2005 Oct 7- 18 \$97,400 Hillsborough Extensive flooding caused by severe storms impacted five counties.
+Event Declared Year Date FEMA Area Effects Local Effects Hazard Source Disaster Public Surrounding Occurring in Category DR- Hillsborough Hillsborough Regional Severe Storms and Flooding - Columbus Day Flood Oct 2005 1610 2005 Oct 7- Extensive flooding caused by severe storms impacted five counties.
 Alstead had several fatalities as the result of dam failure.
-Hillsborough received \$97,400 in FEMA Public Assistance funding mostly for roads and bridges but also for protective measures.
-The projects included repaired washed out gravel roads, culvert upgrades, bridge repair, paved road and shoulders damages repaired.
-The restaurant Sam Pan's propane tank became dislodged and floated down stream of the Contoocook River.
-Flood, Wind, Debris Impacted Infrastruct ure FEMA, Hillsborough Hazard Mitigation Committee Regional Thunder- storms and Lightning Jun 2005 No 2005 12-Jun During a thunderstorm, lightning struck and severely damaged the historic Loudon Town Hall on Clough Hill Road.
+FEMA Public Assistance funding Flood, Wind, Debris Impacted Infrastruct ure FEMA, Hillsborough Hazard Mitigation Committee Regional Thunder- storms and Lightning Jun 2005 No 2005 12-Jun N/A During a thunderstorm, lightning struck and severely damaged the historic Loudon Town Hall on Clough Hill Road.
 Winds from severe thunderstorm knocked down trees and power lines down in the towns of Warner, Hopkinton, Concord, Bow, Loudon, and Webster in Merrimack County.
 Hillsborough likely experienced many lightning strikes, power outages, and heavy rain downfalls.
 The lightning would have been especially noticeable from the higher elevations.
-Thunderst orm, Lightning, Severe Winds Hillsborough Hazard Mitigation Committee, CNHRPC, Area Hazard Mitigation Committees Regional Snow Emergency Mar 2005 EM-3211 H 2005 Mar 11-12 \$6,061 Cheshire, Hillsborough , Rockingham, and Sullivan Counties were eligible for emergency protective measures under the Public Assistance program because of this severe winter snowstorm.
+Thunderst orm, Lightning, Severe Winds Hillsborough Hazard Mitigation Committee, CNHRPC, Area Hazard Mitigation Committees Regional Snow Emergency Mar 2005 EM-3211 H 2005 Mar 11-12 Cheshire, Hillsborough, Rockingham, and Sullivan Counties were eligible for emergency protective measures under the Public Assistance program because of this severe winter snowstorm.
 Hillsborough did not receive FEMA Public Assistance funding for snow removal and protective measures.
 In Hillsborough, tree damage was likely severe on the higher elevation roads.
 The Town was likely without electricity for days.
 The Highway Department probably worked overtime to clear the roads for residents.
 Extreme Temps, Snow, Debris Hillsborough Hazard Mitigation Committee, CNHRPC, FEMA Canterbury Explosion at No 2005 Jan 23 N/A A near-fatal explosion occurred at the Gold N/A, although Canterbury is 4 Fire, Explosion, Concord Monitor